ot4i/open-convert/README.md

 Tested on Windows 7 Pro N x64 with [IIB Developer Edition](http://www.ibm.com/software/products/us/en/integration-bus/).

 ##Contributing
 We welcome your feedback on this new development.
-Download the sample, install, and have a play.
-If you would like to contribute, please use the contact details on the [organisation homepage](https://github.com/OpenTechnologiesForIntegration).
+If you would like to contribute, please use the contact details on the [organisation homepage](https://github.com/ot4i).

 There are 2 types of contribution:
   * Contribute to mediation primitive converter or binding converter.
 You can add your extension to project com.ibm.etools.mft.conversion.esb or you can create your own plug-in project and add the extension there.